BaileyJohannsmann/Journal/Week5_Journal.md

 ## Learning Activities & Resources

 - **Learning about child themes**
-  - Description: I learnt more about child themes and customisation by watching youtube videos and going through the lecture notes.
+  - Description: I learnt more about child themes and customisation by watching YouTube videos and going through the lecture notes.
   - Resources:
     - [YouTube](https://www.youtube.com/watch?v=Wpc6FAsi7xI&ab_channel=FerdyKorpershoek): This video on child themes was particularly useful in understanding how to apply them in WordPress.